On the equivalence between Value-at-Risk- and Expected Shortfall-based risk measures in non-concave optimization: The existence of the Lagrangian multipliers

+Finally, we show the existence of the Lagrangian multipliers.
+In the previous section, we applied the Lagrangian approach assuming that the Lagrangian multipliers exist and are non-negative.
+In this section, we show that the Lagrangian multipliers truly exist.

-\begin{lemma} \normalfont In the constrained optimization problem for any given feasible initial wealth ($x_0\geq x_0^{min}$), the corresponding Lagrangian multipliers exist such that the budget constraint and the risk constraint are binding simultaneously. \end{lemma} We classify all the optimal solutions we obtained into two groups.
-The first group contains solutions which depend only on the budget Lagrangian multiplier.
-The second group contains solutions which depend on two Lagrangian multipliers.
-We see that all the optimal solutions with constraints belong to the first group except for the ES-solution in the case $L>\wh D_T$.
-In the first group, the second Lagrangian multiplier can be chosen as a function of the first Lagrangian multiplier assuming the risk constraint is binding.
-Therefore, as long as we show that the budget Lagrangian multiplier exists, the second Lagrangian multiplier exists as well.
+\begin{lemma} \normalfont In the constrained optimization problem with any given feasible initial wealth ($x_0\geq x_0^{\min}$), the corresponding Lagrangian multipliers exist such that the budget constraint and the risk constraint are simultaneously binding. \end{lemma} We classify all the optimal solutions into two groups.
+The first group contains solutions which depend only on the budget Lagrangian multiplier $\lambda_1$ and the second group contains solutions which depend on two Lagrangian multipliers $\lambda_1$ and $\lambda_2$ (see Propositions \ref{proposition:esp}, \ref{solu:esq} and \ref{solu var}).
+We see that all the optimal solutions belong to the first group except for the solutions for Problems ESP and ESQ constraints in the case $L>\wh D_T$.
+In the first group, $\lambda_2$ is a function of $\lambda_1$ assuming the risk constraint is binding.
+Therefore, as long as we show that $\lambda_1$ exists, $\lambda_2$ exists as well.